Floydlang/floyd/Docs/Floyd script reference.md

 	b = ["red": 0, "blue": 100,"green": 255];

-Dictionarys always use string-keys.
+Dictionaries always use string-keys.
 When you specify the type of dictionary you must always include "string".

 	struct test {
 		[string: int] _my_dict;